sugartechllc/Nest/README.md

 # Nest
 Nest Thermostat Data to CHORDS

+***02/17/2023: It looks like they have really improved the GCP provisioning process.
+These instructions may need to be rewritten (after testing the current GCP scheme).***

+***When accessing your GCP account, make sure that you are authorized on the correct Google account.
+Often when opening a new tab, the browser will switch back to a different account (perhaps the first one opened?), and you can't seem to change it.
+I had to log out of all Google accounts in the browser, and log in on the one that I needed.***

 - This uses the Google Cloud API to drag data from a Nest thermostat and send it into a [CHORDS portal](https://earthcubeprojects-chords.github.io/chords-docs/).
 The Nest access is managed through "Google Cloud Platform".
 - Note: the Nest API was migrated from the Nest company to the Google API sometime in 2020, so disregard anything you see on the Internet about "Works With Nest".
 - The Google API ecosystem is wide and deep, and it took a lot of work to figure it out.
   The biggest challenge was getting the OAuth2 authentication going.
 Programatically managing authorization codes and so on for OAuth2 is non-trivial.

 ## Developer
 You will need to [register as a Google developer](https://developers.google.com/nest/device-access/registration), $5.